-They concluded that the PIH holds for a portion of the population that they called "life cycle consumers" who consume their permanent income, and does not hold for another fraction of the population, the "rule of thumb" consumers who consume their current income.
-The coefficient on $\beta$ captures the share of "rule of thumb" consumers in the population, or the excess sensitivity of consumption ( $c_t$ ) to disposable income ( $y_t$ ), and is estimated to be around 0.5.
+They concluded that the PIH holds for a portion of the population that they called "life cycle consumers" who consume their permanent income, and does not hold for another fraction of the population, the "rule of thumb" consumers in the population or the excess sensitivity of consumption captures the excess sensitivity of consumption (c_t) to income $(y_t) \beta$ which is estimated to be around 0.5.

-While several reasons have been established for the failure of the permanent income life cycle hypothesis, the one that has been given more popularity is that of liquidity constrained consumers.
-One of the key assumptions of PIH is that there exists a perfect capital market in which households can borrow or lend against their permanent income, thus being unable to smooth their consumption.
-However, in practice uncertainty is inherent to financial markets thus households may be prevented from obtaining credit to finance as much consumption as their permanent income requires.
-As a consequence of being financially constrained, consumers spending and consumption patterns may be determined by their current income rather than their permanent income.
+While several reasons have been established for the failure of the permanent income life cycle hypothesis, the one that has been given more popularity is that of liquidity constrained consumers.3 One of the key assumptions of PIH is that there exists a perfect capital market in which households can borrow or lend against their permanent income, thus being unable to smooth their consumption.
+However, in practice uncertainty is inherent in the financial markets, and thus households may be prevented from obtaining credit to finance as much consumption as their permanent income requires.
+As a consequence of being financially constrained, consumers' spending and consumption patterns may be determined by their current income rather than their permanent income.